HackCU/pages/_pages/guide/hacker.md

 the HackCU VI Devpost.
 Make sure you select University of Colorado Boulder as the event you are participating in.

-### Slack :exclamation:
+### Discord :exclamation:
-Join the HackCU slack <b>[here](https://join.slack.com/t/hackcu/shared_invite/enQtOTM2MDQ2OTY4MDUwLTNlOWQzMmRjMDM4N2UyY2EyZTI0Y2I3ZWFjMTEyNTQ3YzYzOGQyNDUwYjMyMTg2OTI5NzgzNWFhNzY4NmVhYzU)</b>.
-Once signed up, join the `#general` channel.
-We will be posting all announcements and side events in the `#general` channel.
+Join the HackCU Discord <b>[here](https://discord.gg/uFg8sq2Gq9)</b>.
+Once signed up, join the `#announcments` channel.
+We will be posting all announcements and side events in the `#announcments` channel.
 If you are not invited, please let us know when you arrive at the venue!
 Here are the channels:

 - `#announcements`: We will be using this to announce our intro talks, food being served and stuff about HackCU. :loudspeaker:
-- `#general`: Talk about HackCU and get to know each other!
-- `#formingteams`: Post here if you are looking for teammates or a team to join! :busts_in_silhouette:
-- `#whatmusicdoyoulike`: Have a playlist you'd like to share with hackers?
-Or a song request? :notes:
 - `#mentors`: Mentors will hangout here!
+- `#introductions`: Talk about HackCU and get to know each other!
+- `#ask-an-organizer`: Ask a hackCU 8 organizer your burning questions!
+- `#team-formation`: Post here if you are looking for teammates or a team to join! :busts_in_silhouette:
-- `#random`: THE GIPHY channel (jk, say whatever there) `if (message.randomness > 0.5): message.post(#random)`
+ - `#random-chat`: THE GIPHY channel (jk, say whatever there) <!--`if (message.randomness > 0.5): message.post(#random)` -->
-- `#looking_for_jobs`: Post your Linkedin so that recruiters can find you!
+- `#job-chat`: Post your Linkedin so that recruiters can find you!
+Also a great place to discuss job-hunting strategy with fellow hackers!
-- `#twitter`: You can see here all our post on Twitter and all conversations we have! :bird:
-- `#food`: Have any recommendations for snacks you'd like us to pick up?
-We'll also be making anouncements about food and snacks here. :fries:
+- `#memes`: Drop your best appropriate memes here to destress!
+- `#Meeting Room`: A VC channel and a great place to chat with your fellow hackers prior to the event.

 ### Mentors
 We will have mentors around to help you at on your projects!
-Mentors will be hanging out on Slack `#mentors` channel, at their mentor table and around the venue where you are more than welcome to ask any questins about your project and they will be abel to help you find a solution.
+Mentors will be hanging out on Discord `#mentors` channel, at their mentor table and around the venue where you are more than welcome to ask any questins about your project and they will be abel to help you find a solution.